 In Yuan Ching, our student-initiated learning programme is called DIVE (Developing Interests Via Exploration).
 Through DIVE, it is hoped that students can develop their interests by doing self-exploration in one or more of the following domains:

 - Aesthetics

 - Cognitive

 - Language

 - Physical

 - Social and emotional well-being

-Students can choose to do any activity that is of interest to them.
-If the students require guidance and suggestion of activities, they can visit https://sites.google.com/moe.edu.sg/ycssdive/home.
+If students require guidance and suggestion of activities, they can visit https://sites.google.com/moe.edu.sg/ycssdive/home.